Fatima, Nazare, Obidos 8-People Small Group, Day-Tour from Lisbon

 Stop 7

-To fully enjoy the Praia da Nazare and the southern part of the Nazare village, you'll stop at the top of the Nazare cliff.
-This picture-perfect seaside scene is definitely something you should see.
+To fully appreciate Praia da Nazare and the southern part of Nazare village, you will stop at the top of the Nazare cliff.
+This picturesque seaside view is definitely worth seeing.

 8

-You'll explore the small Hermida da Memória chapel on the edge of the Nazare cliff.
-It was later visited by many famous pilgrims, including Vasco da Gama.
+You'll visit the small Hermida da Memoria chapel located on the edge of the Nazare cliff.
+It has been visited by many famous pilgrims, including Vasco da Gama.

 9